ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    1. Unless it is specified otherwise, `parted` uses your primary drive, which is `/dev/sda` in most cases.
 Switch to the disk that you want to partition by using the command **select**.
 Replace **XXX** with your new device name.

       ```
-      (parted) select /dev/mapper/XXX
+      select /dev/mapper/XXX
       ```
       {: pre}

    2. Run `print` to confirm that you are on the right disk.

       ```
-      (parted) print
+      print
       ```
       {: pre}

    3. Create a GPT partition table.

       ```
-      (parted) mklabel gpt
+      mklabel gpt
       ```
       {: pre}

    4. `Parted` can be used to create primary and logical disk partitions, the steps that are involved are the same.
 To create a partition, `parted` uses `mkpart`.
-You can give it other parameters like **primary** or **logical** depending on the partition type that you want to create.
+You can give it other parameters like **primary** or **logical** depending on the partition type that you want to create.<br />

-   <br /> **Note**: The listed units default to megabytes (MB).
-To create a 10-GB partition, you start from 1 and end at 10000.
-You can also change the sizing units to terabytes by entering `(parted) unit TB` if you want to.
+   The listed units default to megabytes (MB), to create a 10 GB partition you start from 1 and end at 10000.
+You can also change the sizing units to terabytes by entering `unit TB` if you want to.
+   {: tip}

       ```
-      (parted) mkpart
+      mkpart
       ```
       {: pre}

    5. Exit `parted` with `quit`.

       ```
-      (parted) quit
+      quit
       ```
       {: pre}